metamaden/metamaden.github.io/index.md

 ### Programming

 Sean has over 5 years of full-time programming experience.
 He often works with R, Python, and bash on remote server clusters, with advanced utilization of the `ggplot2`, `pandas`, `HDF5`, and `RSQLite` libraries.
-He has worked with many of the major database formats, including SQLite, MongoDB, and HDF5.
+He often works with many major database syntaxes and backends, including SQLite, MongoDB, and HDF5.
 Sean's first R software package, [`recountmethylation`](https://www.bioconductor.org/packages/devel/bioc/html/recountmethylation.html), is available on Bioconductor, a curated resource for analysis of high-throughput genomics data.

 ### Interests